modular-magician/terraform-provider-google-beta/website/docs/r/cloudbuild_trigger.html.markdown

   (Optional)
   Configuration for triggers that respond to Developer Connect events.
   Structure is [documented below](#nested_developer_connect_event_config).

-* `location` -
-  (Optional)
-  The [Cloud Build location](https://cloud.google.com/build/docs/locations) for the trigger.
-  If not specified, "global" is used.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.